-9 Personality Traits Every Manager Should Have, No Matter What Type Of Job They Have
+9 Personality Traits Every Manager Should Have

 When you envision your perfect boss, you probably hope that they're sweet as pie, know how to kick ass at their job, and bring puppies into work every day (just me?).
 Even though those seem like very logical options, you do want a manager to have certain personality traits to develop and inspire their staff.
 A supervisor doesn't just sit at their desk all day, completing their own assignments.
 They have the responsibility to bring out the best in their staff and provide guidance when their employees need it most.
 It's about being a team player and making sure they lead by example.

 "Strong managers lead by example — they exhibit positive traits that set expectations for their employees.
 You’re only as strong as the weakest member of your team.
 One way to motivate them is to gain their trust and build [a] positive report.
 If it’s 11 p.m. and the entire time is working on a tight deadline for you, they’re going to do it more happily if they feel loyal to you and that you believe in their work, in them, and that you’re part of the team, too, not just a talking head," says career expert for Monster Vicki Salemi in an interview with Bustle over email.

 But how does a manager develop these type of skills?
 "Leaders can learn traits a variety of ways, but it all goes back to good old-fashioned soft skills," continued Salemi.
 "When I was a recruiter, for example, when there were candidates with practically identical resumes, the one with strong soft skills always landed the job.
 Simply put, they were likable.
 You can develop these skills by volunteering to lead a group within your organization, getting feedback, outlining a plan with a mentor or selecting a role model to see how they run meetings and interact with teammates — do they have open office hours during which direct reports can stop by their office to chat about anything?
 Take notes from the best and then make it your own," continued Salemi.